Let Audun Eckhoff, one of Norway’s leading connoisseurs, guide you through a selection of the most important art museums in Norway.

 At Tjuvholmen in the centre of Oslo, in a characteristic building designed by renowned architect Renzo Piano, you’ll find the Astrup Fearnley Museet, a private museum of contemporary art and one of the most important art institutions in Oslo.
 Here, you can enjoy temporary exhibitions of Norwegian, European, and American contemporary art, as well as a large collection of Norwegian and foreign art from the 1960s to the present.
 Amongst the highlights of the museum’s permanent collection is Anselm Kiefer’s “Zweistromland”, a monumental sculpture in which the dark origin of civilization is symbolized by a huge shelf of books in lead, glass, and other materials.
 The museum is surrounded by a beautiful sculpture park which ends up on a kid-friendly beach.
 Both the museum shop and the museum bar Vingen is also well worth a visit.

-The New York Times described Oslo as “ready to shine” on their list of top places to visit in 2013.
-Why?
-In part because of the island of Tjuvholmen and the spectacular new Astrup Fearnley Museum.
+The New York Times described Oslo as “ready to shine” on their list of top places to visit in 2013, in part because of the island of Tjuvholmen and the dazzling new Astrup Fearnley Museum.

 Henie Onstad Kunstsenter